SirPotatoIV/MySQL-Join-Example/README.md

 ## Purpose

-The purpose of this repository is to demo how to perform a LEFT JOIN utilizing the `node` and the node module `mysql`.
+The purpose of this repository is to demo how to perform a LEFT JOIN utilizing `Node.js` and the node module `mysql`.

 ## Table of Contents